-RIRS is new technology for endoscopic removal of stones from kidney through natural passages in other words, no hole, no cut, no stitch surgery.
+RIRS is the new technology for the endoscopic removal of stones from the kidney through natural passages, in other words, no hole, no cut, no stitch surgery.

-A flexible ureteroscope is passed through the urine pipe in to the kidney and stones are fragmented to dust with a laser.
+A flexible ureteroscope is passed through the urine pipe into the kidney and stones are fragmented to dust with a laser.
 The stone pieces are then removed with a basket.
-As there is no incision/cut, the patient recovery is quick and fast.
+As there is no incision/cut, the patient's recovery is quick and fast.
 100W Holmium laser pulverizes the stone completely leading to high clearance rates with minimum risk and complications.

 Before the Surgery:

 The specialist will direct a few tests to investigate the situation of the stones, and the overall ailments, just as a reaction to sedation – in any event, fourteen days prior to booking a retrograde internal surgery.
 The specialist may do the pre-employable stenting 14 days before the real methodology if necessary in a couple of cases; this stenting makes it simpler for the ureteroscope to enter the kidneys effectively since the ureter is as of now enlarged.
 Additionally, upon the arrival of the medical procedure, the patient needs to be quick for in any event 6 hours.